-- 1. Interested Parties.
-The complainant, Office of the State Employer, and exclusive representative are interested parties. - 2.
+- 1. Administrative dismissal.
+The state personnel director or director's designee may administratively dismiss a complaint for any ground in rule 8-4 without prior notice. - 2.
+Assignment.
+If the complaint is not administratively dismissed, the director shall designate an adjudicating officer to investigate the complaint. - C. Investigation.
+The adjudicating officer shall give written notice of the investigation to the interested parties. - 1.
+Interested parties.
+The complainant, office of the state employer, and exclusive representative are interested parties. - 2.
 Conferences.
 The adjudicating officer may conduct conferences with the interested parties as necessary to investigate the complaint.
-The adjudicating officer may direct the interested parties to file briefs on specified issues. - Summary Disposition.
+The adjudicating officer may direct the interested parties to file briefs on specified issues. - Summary disposition.
 If there is no genuine issue over any material fact, the adjudicating officer may recommend a final disposition of the complaint without a hearing based on the complaint and written submissions of interested parties, including affidavits. - 4.
-Disposition with a Hearing.
+Disposition with a hearing.
 If there is a genuine issue over any material fact, the adjudicating officer shall conduct a hearing over just the material facts in dispute.
 The interested parties must have a reasonable opportunity to present evidence, examine and cross-examine witnesses, and present argument.
 The adjudicating officer may swear witnesses, take testimony, receive evidence, including opinion evidence, and take other actions necessary to investigate the complaint and consider fairly the claims of the interested parties.
-The rules of evidence do not apply, but the adjudicating officer may refuse to take or admit evidence that is repetitive, irrelevant, unreliable, or speculative.
+The rules of evidence do not apply, but the adjudicating officer may refuse to take or admit repetitive, irrelevant, unreliable, or speculative evidence.